-We interpret these findings from a materialist perspective, i.e., assuming that the unequal distribution of material resources is a critical factor in the differential influence of the pandemic on demographic outcomes across subpopulations (Danna 2021).
+We interpret these findings from a materialist perspective; i.e., we assume that the unequal distribution of material resources is a critical factor in the differential influence of the pandemic on demographic outcomes across subpopulations (Danna 2021).
 Our argument goes as follows.
-Periods of social, economic, and health crises are resource-demanding.
-Social groups with lower levels of or restricted access to resources are more likely to be affected by crises.
-This impact can be positive or negative for fertility, as has been observed for periods of conflict in Colombia (Castro Torres and Urdinola 2019), or forced sterilization in Brazil (Caetano and Potter 2004), respectively.
-Accordingly, groups in socioeconomic privileged positions are more likely to mobilize and use their resources to cope with the challenges imposed by the crisis (e.g., traveling abroad to gain access to medical services if national health systems are saturated).
-Although we are unable to specifically test the materialistic assumption, the consistency of the differential associations by years of schooling in both countries suggests that this interpretation is plausible.
-Moreover, following Sanchez-Ancochea (2021) in his argument about how the LATAM experience (enduring inequality, poor political leadership from economic elites, and lack of welfare states) can inform other countries, we contend that our results could serve for understanding the Covid-fertility link in other populations where fertility regimes (quantum and timing) are similar to those of Brazil and Colombia, inequalities are high or rising, and welfare states are absent or decaying in relevance for populations’ well-being.
+During periods marked by social, economic, and health crises, the demand for resources is high.
+Social groups with lower levels of or restricted access to resources are more likely to be affected by such crises.
+These effects can be positive or negative for fertility, as has been observed for periods of conflict in Colombia (Castro Torres and Urdinola 2019), or of forced sterilization in Brazil (Caetano and Potter 2004), respectively.
+Accordingly, groups in socioeconomically privileged positions are more likely to be able to mobilize and use their resources to cope with the challenges associated with these crises (e.g., by traveling abroad to gain access to medical services if the national health system is overwhelmed).
+Although we are unable to specifically test our materialist assumptions, our finding that the association between Covid-19 mortality and fertility differed by maternal years of schooling in both countries suggests that this interpretation is plausible.
+Moreover, following the argument by Sanchez-Ancochea (2021) that the experiences observed in LATAM (ongoing inequality, poor political leadership from economic elites, and the lack of a welfare state) are applicable to other countries, we believe that our results could shed light on the Covid-19-fertility link in other countries where the fertility regime (quantum and timing) is similar to that of Brazil or Colombia, the level of inequality is high or rising, and the welfare state is absent or is failing to meet the needs of the population.

 Background